Support for PDA adults

 Your first step in terms of accessing health and mental health services will usually be your GP, who can then refer you on to the most appropriate service such as the Adult Community Mental Health Team.
 NICE has produced guidelines on Managing Autism Spectrum Disorder in Adults

-These organisations can offer advice in relation to mental health concerns:
+These organisations can offer information and support in relation to mental health concerns:

 Speech & language therapy